 Facilitation is a discussion method that aims to bring collective knowledge together.
 Rather than styles of discourse characteristic of teaching, leadership, or debate, all of which are more individualistic and based on a single main “knower,” facilitation looks to “grease the wheels” of everyone else’s knowledge.
 Facilitation addresses how different people in the room are more or less likely to speak, be heard, or be interrupted, and works to address those disparities.
 Facilitation is not intuitive.
 It’s a skill, and it has to be trained.
+We highly recommend that lab PIs take formal facilitation training.

 Here are two excellent resources on how to do facilitation: